chrishoward-au/Architect/readme.txt

 1. Architect Blueprint - Layout design
 2. Slider example

+== Todo ==
+TODO: Add a default single post/page Blueprint;  Add codex links;
+TODO: Add text field for filter labels
+TODO: Add option for custom content within Blueprints
+TODO: Check captions styling
+TODO: Replace curl with wp_remote_get

 == Changelog ==

-= 1.9.2 =
+= 1.9.2 : 9 May 2016 =
+* ADDED: Column in Blueprint list showing the pages Blueprints are used on.
+Requires pages to have been viewed since 1.9.2 update.
 * CHANGED: Blueprint list now indicates layout type with an icon
 * CHANGED: Finally found a way to get the Blueprint CSS to load in the header
 * CHANGED: Various code tweaks
+* CHANGED: Faster check for online access before using dummy images
 * UPDATED: Magnific lightbox popup to v1.1
-* ADDED: Column in Blueprint list showing the pages Blueprints are used on.
-Requires pages to have been viewed since 1.9.2 update.
 * FIXED: Slider autoplay going backwards if infinite is off

-TODO: Add a default single post/page Blueprint;  Add codex links;
-TODO: Add text field for filter labels
-TODO: Add option for custom content within Blueprints
-TODO: Check captions styling
+* FIXED: Hide Revolution Slider metabox on Blueprint editor
+* FIXED: Bug in licence activation might fail with an error

 = 1.9.1 : 25 March 2016 =
 * FIXED: Removed Whoops debugger